 Is reinstatement cheaper than applying for a new MC?

 Usually yes.
 Reinstatement costs $400-$1,500 total (FMCSA fee plus cure costs) and reactivates in days.
-A fresh MC application costs $1,500-$4,000 first year (filing fee + new BOC-3 + new insurance + new UCR) and takes 25-30 days.
+A fresh MC application costs $1,500-$4,000 first year (filing fee + new BOC-3 + new insurance + new UCR) and takes roughly 4-6 weeks (FMCSA lists 20-25 business days of processing for new applicants).
 The reinstatement also preserves your safety record.

 Beyond cost, reinstatement preserves: the carrier's safety record (good or bad), audit history, existing broker relationships, insurance loss history, and authority registration date.
 Fresh authority drops all of those.